aphrc-dswb/dswb-open-science-capacity-wg/project-management/coworking-calls/20250827-coworking-call-notes.md

    * We hosted Journal Club, led by the APHRC team.

-See [previous meeting note](## Previous Notes

-   * Briefing for the external webinar.
-   * Mulugeta and Belayneh worked on their presentation for the Platform and Data Harmonization WG meeting.

-See [previous meeting note](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/main/project-management/coworking-calls/20250730-coworking-call-notes.md) for more information.) for more information.
+See [previous meeting note](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/main/project-management/coworking-calls/20250813-coworking-call-notes.md) for more information.